kletobias/kletobias.github.io/_projects/hamburg_eda.md

 ---

 # EDA - Hamburg rental apartments

 This part of the Hamburg rental apartments, is about the visualisation of the variables in the dataset.
 It begins with an explanation of the univariate distribution for each variable in the dataset in Section 1.
-The correlations found between the variables is discussed in Section 2.
+The correlations found between the variables are discussed in Section 2.
 In the same section, the noise data is analysed for both day and night and its impact on base rent specifically.
 What follows in Section 3, is a detailed heat map of the distribution of variable base rent by statistical area, plotted onto a map of Hamburg.
 The last section is Section 4.
 The general preprocessing done for machine learning is explained and it discusses standardisation of the data, for the machine learning part that follows afterwards.

-***
+* * *

 In order to understand the final data better, either visualisations or summary statistics were created.
 It is about describing the distribution of the variables and about revealing the correlation between them.
 Strong correlation between pairs of independent variables can be a sign of the existence of redundant variables.
 If the correlation is extreme, it may be a sign of collinearity.
 Both cases pose problems for the analysis of causal relationships between the affected variables and the dependent variable.